 Type 3: Oil-Filled Heaters

-While an oil-filled heater may sound pretty old-school, modern versions are still very effective.
+While an oil-filled heater may sound pretty old-school, modern versions are super effective.
+Both at heating, and keeping your energy bills down.
 They’re also almost completely silent!

 Consider oil-filled heaters if you’re not normally in a rush.
-They take a long time to heat up, but a keep their heat for a very long time.
+They take a while to heat up but keep their heat for a very long time.
 With that in mind, be sure to get one with a digital timer if you can.
 That means you can skip the slow wait for heat by switching it on before you even get home.
 You get all of the pros, and skip the main con.

 Oil Heater Recommendation